The Most Common Halloween Hazards for Pets

 Costumes

 Costumes, while absolutely adorable on pets, may cause unexpected issues.
-The first hazard to remember about Halloween costumes around pets are any small buttons, appliques, or bits of string that a curious pet might try to play with and accidentally ingest.
+The first hazard to remember about Halloween costumes — both your pet’s costume and your own — is that any small buttons, appliqués, or bits of string can be too tempting for a curious pet.
+Cats or dogs might try to play with and accidentally ingest bits of the Halloween costume you plan to wear, so be sure to keep all spooky accessories out of your pet’s reach.

 Along with the possibility of an unexpected choking hazard, you should also note that costumes may cause additional stress for anxious pets.
-While you may enjoy dressing your pet up for Halloween, they may feel differently.
-Keep in mind that pets may become overstimulated by fabric from pet costumes and exhibit stressed behavior as a result.
+While you may enjoy dressing your pet up for Halloween, they may feel differently and can’t let you know with words.
+Keep in mind that pets may become overstimulated by fabric from pet costumes, and keep an eye out for stressed behavior as a result.

 Certified applied animal behaviorist Dr. Janet Cutler Ph.D., offers some valuable advice on the subject of pets and Halloween costumes: